A round-up of serious OSHA violations in April 2016:

 The company was cited for failing to implement an energy control plan, failing to protect workers from exposure to struck-by and amputation hazards, and failing to train employees on hazardous chemicals.
 In all, OSHA found eight serious, three repeat, and two other violations.

-Food manufacturer fined for exposing workers to hazardous chemicals, electrical dangers, and fall hazards
+Food manufacturer fined for exposing workers to hazards

 An OSHA investigation, which took place after a facility evacuation sent workers to the hospital, found that Diversified Foods and Seasonings failed to provide a safe workplace.
 The agency found that employees were exposed to hazardous chemicals and electrical hazards, not given proper respiratory protection, and exposed to fall hazards.